What the study found

 - The intervention was associated with higher self-efficacy and social support.

-- The intervention was associated with lower depression, anxiety, and parenting stress.
+- It was also associated with lower depression, anxiety, and parenting stress.

 - Higher dose exposure was linked to greater change across outcomes.